openstack/python-openstackclient/doc/source/index.rst

 ===============

-OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Object Storage and Volume APIs together in a single shell with a uniform command structure.
+OpenStackClient (aka OSC) is a command-line client for OpenStack that brings the command set for Compute, Identity, Image, Object Storage and Block Storage APIs together in a single shell with a uniform command structure.

 User Documentation
 ------------------